trustathsh/irond/README.md

 =====

 This package contains an *experimental* MAP server based on JAVA.
-If you have downloaded the bin-package, the server is pre-configured and should be "ready to run" as provided.
-If you have downloaded the src-package, you can modify the server and rebuild it on your own.
+Pre-configured and "ready to run" binary packages are available in the [release section][4].
-The server is based on the [IF-MAP 2.0][1] specification.
+The server is based on the [IF-MAP 2.2][1] specification.

 irond supports both basic authentication and certificate-based authentication (using X.509 certificates) of MAP clients.